An outing with Fido at Sépaq destinations

-Dogs are now allowed in all Québec national parks, except in the Anticosti, Île-Bonaventure-et-du-Rocher-Percé and Pointe-Taillon* national parks.
+Dogs are now allowed in all Québec national parks, except in the Anticosti and Île-Bonaventure-et-du-Rocher-Percé national parks.
 However, dogs will only be authorized in certain places.

 There is nothing better than a walk in the forest to fill up on fresh air.
 An outdoor outing also brings its share of benefits to your pet.
 Your dog can now accompany you on certain identified trails in Quebec's national parks.
 The availability of trails accessible to four-legged canine friends varies according to each establishment.
 Before you go on a hike, don't hesitate to consult the list of places where your dog is accepted so that you can plan your outing in the wild accordingly.
-Little reminder: your dog must be kept on a leash no more than three (3) metres in length at all times.
+Little reminder: your dog must be kept on a leash at all times.

 Don't miss the opportunity to spend a night under the stars with your pet!
 Several well-identified camping loops in some national parks can accommodate you and your pet.
 Before booking your overnight campsite in Quebec's most beautiful world of nature, take a look at the areas where your dog is accepted.
 Also, remember that your dog must spend the night in your camping vehicle or installation (tent, trailer, RV, van , cooking shelter, etc.) with the person in charge, as the dog must be under constant supervision.

 Taking a nature break